 My personal story

-I work hard for the way I look, and even before my diagnosis, of multiple food intolerances, I have always lead a highly active life with good sources of nutrient intake, and for most of my life I have heard "you're too skinny," "someone get her a cheeseburger," "I'm not going to be friends with skinny people this year," "you need to eat a piece of cake," "your legs are too small," "do you even eat?"
-Yes, ever since my diagnosis, I have lost weight, and that is likely because I have had to eliminate most dairy and grains in my life some being cows milk, wheat, soy, rice and potatoes.
+I work hard for the way I look, and even before I was told I have multiple food intolerances I have always lead a highly active life with good sources of nutrient intake, and for most of my life I have heard "you're too skinny," "someone get her a cheeseburger," "I'm not going to be friends with skinny people this year," "you need to eat a piece of cake," "your legs are too small," "do you even eat?"
+Yes, ever since my "diagnosis," I have lost weight, and that is likely because I eliminated most dairy and grains in my life some being cows milk, wheat, soy, rice and potatoes.
 However, just because I have a small waist and a flat stomach does not mean I do not work hard to be healthy and in shape.
 I try and work out as often as I can and feed my body with whole foods.
 I am healthy.
-I am not "skinny," and I will refuse to let my diagnosis, size or other peoples comments define me as a person.
+I am not "skinny," and I will refuse to let my intolerances, size or other peoples comments define me as a person.

 All of these comments are usually followed by multiple laughters by outsiders, and it is frustrating because I just want to scream "I can't eat a cheeseburger or a piece of cake, nor do I want to because of my lifestyle choices and the knowledge I have learned through my education."
 But what I most want to say is "I probably eat more in a day than you do, so back off!"
 Being healthy = eating whole = self care = gut health = eating often, especially when working out and when you're hungry.
 So many of American's under-eat, which overtime leads to weight gain (to be discussed in another blog), which make sense as nearly half of Americans are overweight or obese, yet there is more healthy-conscious food availability than ever before.